Baja Sur Road Trip: Todos Santos, Los Cabos and La Paz

 PART 1: TODOS SANTOS

-Our first hang was in the town center (where the tourist buses from Cabo drop off hoards of bracelet-clad day-trippers) with lunch at the Tequila Sunrise Restaurant across from the refurbished Hotel California (NOTE: Contrary to popular belief, this is NOT the hotel the Eagles were singing about, but terrific publicity for the hotel owners).
-Some interesting shops here with a variety of authentic and not-so-authentic souvenirs to be had.
+Our first stop was the town center, where the tourist buses from Los Cabos drop off hoards of bracelet-clad day-trippers for lunch at the Tequila Sunrise Restaurant and photo ops at the Hotel California.
+Contrary to popular belief, this is NOT the hotel the Eagles were singing about, but terrific publicity for its owners.
+Some interesting shops and galleries can be found here with a variety of authentic and not-so-authentic Mexican souvenirs, tequila, clothing and artwork.

 When we rolled back two weeks later through Todos Santos on our return trip, we paid a visit to the town’s old cemetery.
-Littered with trash (some being eaten by a very small puppy), broken glass and other detritus, it was an eerie place even in the middle of the day (which was also the only overcast day we spent in Baja Sur, adding to the ominous feel of the place).
+Littered with trash – being picked through for sustenance by a litter of puppies – broken glass and other detritus, it was an eerie place even in the middle of the day, and the only day that was overcast during our entire road trip.

 PART 2: LOS CABOS

 (San Jose del Cabo & Cabo San Lucas)

 If you’ve been following your Gringo up to this point, you know that when it comes to Mexican travel, he’s not much of a “resortist”.
 However, my sister and brother-in-law’s timeshare, the Coral Baja – with a room overlooking the bottom part of the Sea of Cortez, a swimming pool for the kiddos and full facilities – seemed like a fine place to be and a great base for ventures all around Los Cabos.
 We had one final lunch in Todos Santos and then loaded up the rental cars for the drive to San Jose del Cabo.